pensjonatus/flash-fiction/blog/hail.md

 ---
-title: 'Hail'
+title: Hail
 date: '2013-06-10'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I was almost home when I was caught in a hailstorm.
 I ran the final stretch and